petiaccja/Mathter/README.md

 ---
 This code is distrubuted under **The Unlicense**.
 This means you are allowed to use the code for any purpose without any restrictions.
 You are not required to credit the author(s), however, you are encouraged to do so.
 (Note: I may add dependencies (notably, a proper SIMD library), which may require you to include a copyright notice to their code.)

+Contact
+---
+Feel free to send me an email to [mathter_library@outlook.com](mailto:mathter_library@outlook.com) for general questions and requests.
+See also the contribution paragraph.